Tuba Concerto (Higdon): Composition

-Instrumentation

-The work is scored for a solo tuba and an orchestra consisting of two flutes, oboe, English horn, two clarinets, bassoon, contrabassoon, four horns, three trumpets, three trombones, timpani, percussion, and strings.
+It is scored for a solo tuba and an orchestra consisting of two flutes, oboe, English horn, two clarinets, bassoon, contrabassoon, four horns, three trumpets, three trombones, timpani, percussion, and strings.

 Reception

 Reviewing the world premiere, Jeremy Reynolds of the Pittsburgh Post-Gazette wrote, "Ms. Higdon's concerto was engaging throughout, with angular, dynamic melodies and short bursts of virtuosity in the tuba (really) throughout."
 He continued:

 The outer movements were quick, with zipping scales and rapid-fire articulation.
 The phrases were fairly short and traded between soloist and orchestra at a brisk clip, likely due to the physical requirements of the tuba (Mr. Knox needed to come up for air fairly regularly).
 This made for a different sound than the long, spinning melodies of a string or woodwind concerto, but it was fresh, invigorating even.